Galbaz1/CTBTO-Avatar-Project/README.md

 ## 🏗 System Architecture

-The tavus-examples repository demonstrates a **polling-based generative UI architecture** for seamless integration of AI tools with video conversations:
+The CTBTO Avatar Project demonstrates a **polling-based generative UI architecture** for seamless integration of AI tools with video conversations:

 ```mermaid
 graph TB